gardnmi/spark-connect-local-env/Blog.md

       - minio
 ```

-2. Create a folder called conf in the .devcontainer folder and create a file called `minio_mc-entrypoint.sh` and add the following code to the minio_mc-entrypoint.sh file:
+2. Create a folder called `conf` in the .devcontainer folder and create a file called `minio_mc-entrypoint.sh` and add the following code:

 ```bash
 #/bin/bash